-- Drugs, alcohol and/or tobacco/vapor products are not permitted on campus or within 300 feet of school property and/or at school events. - Contraband items are not permitted on campus.
+- Drugs, alcohol and/or tobacco/vapor products are not permitted on campus or within 300 feet of school property and/or at school events. - 2.
+Contraband items are not permitted on campus.
 Refer to the Contraband Items section for a list of these items. - 3.
 Bullying, cyber bullying, name-calling, threats, and fighting are not permitted. - 4.
-Cell phone usage may be used throughout the instructional day for educational purposes only, and only at the discretion of a Peoria teacher or administrator.
-The use of cell phones for photo/video/audio recording of other students or district employees is prohibited. - 5.
-Students not under direct supervision of a teacher must have an appropriate pass.
+Student-owned devices may be used throughout the instructional day for educational purposes only, and only at the direction of a Peoria teacher or administrator.

-- 6. Bicycles, skateboards, scooters, etc. must be walked and not ridden while on school grounds and crosswalks.
+- 5. Bicycles, skateboards, scooters, etc. must be walked and not ridden while on school grounds and crosswalks.
 These items must be locked and stored in the bike rack.
 Peoria Unified is not responsible for damaged or stolen items.
-Students are encouraged to wear a helmet and cross only at marked crosswalks. - 7.
-Proper use of equipment and safe play on the playground. - 8.
-Students shall vacate school premises promptly at school dismissal and after extracurricular activities. - Personal fundraising activities are not allowed on campus.
+Students are encouraged to wear a helmet and cross only at marked crosswalks. - 6.
+Proper use of equipment and safe play on the playground. - Students shall vacate school premises promptly at school dismissal and after extracurricular activities. - 8.
+Personal fundraising activities are not allowed on campus.